© Steve Trudell

 Galerina badipes © Danny Miller and Yi-Min Wang, G. CA02 © Yi-Min Wang (2 images), G. PNW02 © Buck McAdoo

-Galerina pseudocamerina MI (var. fulvovelosa WA) - keys out to section Sideroides, but sequences here in Naucoriopsis, if we can believe the sequences.
+Galerina pseudocamerina MI (var. fulvovelosa WA) - may have a pronounced ring zone.
+It keys out to section Sideroides, but sequences here in Naucoriopsis, if we can believe the sequences.
 We only have sequences from the EU, not from ENA.
-One WA sequence is about 5 bp different from the EU sequences, but another WA sequence has some ambiguous locations and may only be 3bp different.
+One WA sequence is almost exactly the same as some EU sequences, others are about 5 bp different from the EU sequences.
+One WA sequence has some ambiguous locations.
 If it is correctly identified, the fact that WNA and EU sequences are close to each other tells me perhaps ENA sequences will be similar too, and that we do have this species here.
 If ours is different enough to deserve its own variety, we do have a local variety name to use, var. fulvovelosa.
 G. pseudocamerina was not properly described, but nobody seems to care as the name is still being used.

 Galerina jaapii EU - keys out to Mycenopsis.
-We do have EU sequences to compare to, but no local sequences to confirm the reports of it here.
+We do have EU sequences to compare to, and one ID sequence matches them.

 Galerina 'nana PNW03' EU - keys out to section Inocyboides.
 Our local sequences are a few % different from the one EU sequence we have, so ours seems to be a distinct sister species.
 We need more reliable EU sequences to tell.